ecthelionvi/NeoView.nvim/README.md

 NeoView enables users to seamlessly resume their work by restoring their previous view and cursor position upon reopening a file.

-## 🔔 Default Behavior

-NeoView is enabled by default.

 ## 🛠️ Usage

 To clear the view list in NeoView, you can use the `ClearNeoView` command: